estuary/flow/site/docs/reference/Connectors/materialization-connectors/mysql-heatwave.md

 # MySQL HeatWave

-This connector lets you materialize data from Estuary Flow directly into Oracle MySQL HeatWave instances.
+This connector lets you materialize data from your Flow collections directly into Oracle MySQL HeatWave instances.

 [`ghcr.io/estuary/materialize-mysql-heatwave:dev`](https://github.com/estuary/connectors/pkgs/container/materialize-mysql-heatwave) provides the latest connector image.
 For earlier versions, please follow the link in your browser.